Collaborating with expertise and knowledge is an investment in team spirit, for the team, by the team.

 It serves two purposes: to reduce feelings of inadequacy and frustration caused by limited access to product information; and to align your staff with a culture of excellence.
 Practically, it’s about producing quality proposals, growing a shared knowledge base and developing expertise within the team, to boost the bottom line.

 Impacting Enquiry Turnaround Time

 An enquiry comes in.
-A family of 5 wants a coastal holiday with a difference, away from crowds.
-The parents are eco-warriors who want to teach their kids aged 3, 7 and 12, how to walk their talk.
+A family of five wants a coastal holiday with a difference, away from crowds.
+The parents are eco-warriors who want to teach their kids aged 3, 7 and 12 years, how to walk their talk.
 The kids love animals; the eldest is obsessed with tortoises and turtles.
-What’s your average turnaround time on an enquiry like this.. if your team’s ‘family expert’ is on leave?
+What’s your average turnaround time on an enquiry like this… if your team’s ‘family expert’ is on leave?

-You want to go from zero to sent in 20 minutes with a good quality proposal that matches the client requirements.
+Can you go from zero to sent in 20 minutes with a good quality proposal that matches the client’s requirements?

-Time to get creative, fast!
-My contention is, with organised content and shared expertise, 1 consultant has the ability to ninja through all those prospects on the same day.
+Time to get creative, fast.
+With organised content and shared expertise on hand, one consultant can ninja through all those prospects on the same day.
 Ambitious?
-Not really.
-Start by empowering your team with time-saving tools that help them be more efficient and so increase their productivity.
+Not really, not when there are time-saving organisational hacks that help them be more efficient and so increase their productivity.

 Providing employees access to the necessary information their job requires is an integral part of every business strategy.

 Destination knowledge, info on preferred supplier products, trade expertise and content can be comprehensively packaged as a basket of business assets – when they’re organised, available for communal use and easy to access, it helps the individual and the team work more efficiently.